docpad-archive/documentation/community/participate.html.md

 ## How to participate as a developer?

 ### Issue Tracker
 The best way to participate is to be active on the [Issue Tracker](http://docpad.org/issues).
 Anything that needs doing for DocPad is logged there.
 Batches of work are split into monthly sprints called [Milestones](http://docpad.org/issues/milestones).
 Issues are given a type, priority, and status (called buckets).
 Every issue is great for community participation, however issues with the label `discussion` are actively and urgently seeking developer feedback - so discuss those issues first!
 Any feedback would be great.
 Issues with the label `patches welcome` are issues which you can start implementing/coding up yourself, once you are done, submit a [pull request](http://help.github.com/send-pull-requests/) back to the original DocPad project and we'll review your changes and provide feedback :-)

 ### Contribute Code
 If you've found a bug in DocPad, or want to add a new feature yourself.
 You can get hacking away at the source code, and submit a pull request to get your changes back into the official repository.
-[You can read more about this on the Contributing Wiki Page here](/docpad/contribute).
+[You can read more about this on the Contributing Guide here](/docpad/contribute).

 ### Discuss
 As DocPad developers are spread across the entire world, arranging a time for everyone to get chatting together is quite hard.
 However, that doesn't mean we don't try.

 You can get chatting with anyone who's around by visiting the IRC channel `#docpad` on Freenode.
-[Click here to join.](irc://irc.freenode.net/docpad)
+[Click here to join.](http://webchat.freenode.net/?channels=docpad)

 ### Priority Focus